zhiwehu/Python-programming-exercises/README.md

 - Hints<br>
 - Solution<br>

-**If any one have any problem just open an Issue, I will discuss and try to fix it from there.**
+**If you have any problem just open an Issue, We will discuss and try to fix it from there.**